YebinK/AlgorithmPracticing/README.md

-Practicing Algorithms
+Practicing Algorithms!

 To enhance my algorithm skills, I'll keep update this repository.

-Baekjoon : Baekjoon Online Judge (https://www.acmicpc.net/).
+Baekjoon : Based on Baekjoon Online Judge (https://www.acmicpc.net/).
 The file name is same as the number of problem.